 Describing This High-Performing Team’s Success

 As I stayed and interacted with the team members to find out what makes them tick, they described to me their criteria for team development.

 They said, “Each member has a good time, is very much in tune with each other, has a great sense of team spirit, believes in their purpose, and runs the operation and shift without a formal leader in the middle of things.
 We have a “shared philosophy.”

 As a result, they are the top performers out of 156 other teams that perform the same duties throughout the U.S.

 How Did This Team Arrive?

 The majority of team members that had been there for over a year described how the team developed.
 They first attended our team development course together a year ago.
 Why were they offered the training?
 Because they were the problem children at this particular location.

 In the training session, they were allowed to challenge, question, resolve conflicts, and discuss with their supervisor about his old-school management style.
 As a result, the team members left the training with specific plans and commitments to develop into a team with the support of their supervisor and the organization as long as they continued to make the numbers.

 Their hard work and effort paid off as they became known as “the stars” of the company.
 They were singled out as “special” compared to the other 156 teams.
-They were motivated by the positive attention, the empowerment, and the pride that goes along with being the best.
+They were motivated by the positive attention, empowerment, and pride that go along with being the best.

 As a result of this experience, it is clear this team developed out of a clear understanding to compete against the goal instead of each other.
-This team has stayed self-driven and self-directed as a result of being allowed to become more than their “individual selves”.
+This team has stayed self-driven and self-directed due to being allowed to become more than their “individual selves.”